raspiblitz/raspiblitz/READMEv1.7.2.md

 If you start at home ordering the parts from Amazon (see shopping list below) then it's a weekend project with a lot of downloading and syncing time where you can do other stuff while checking on the progress from time to time.

-If you already run a Umbrel or myNode you have basically all the hardware needed and you can make the [Migration to RaspiBlitz from Umbrel/myNode](#make-a-raspiblitz-out-of-your-umbrel-or-mynode) under one hour.
+If you already run a Umbrel, Citadel or myNode you have basically all the hardware needed and you can make the [Migration to RaspiBlitz from Umbrel/Citadel/myNode](#make-a-raspiblitz-out-of-your-umbrel-citadel-or-mynode) under one hour.

 ## Hardware Needed